-The global (all species) aquaculture production has risen continuously in the last decades and was at a total of 80.031 million tonnes in 2016 with about 7.862 million tonnes of crustaceans (FAO, 2018b).
+The global aquaculture production has risen continuously in the last decades and was at a total of 80,031 thousand tonnes in 2016 with about 7,862 thousand tonnes of crustaceans (FAO, 2018b).
 In 2016 about 72,000t of shrimp were certified under the ASC Shrimp Standard.
-The amount tripled to about 224,500t as of February 20206.
+The amount doubled to about 144,000t at the end of 2018.

 Shrimp and prawn farming has been identified as one of the aquaculture practices with the greatest environmental impact (Hall et al., 2011).
-It is thus paramount to drive the shrimp aquaculture industry towards more environmentally sustainable and responsible practices.

-Penaeid shrimp have been researched and farmed since the early 1970s with an initial focus on P. monodon, switching to P. vannamei7 and P. stylirostris due to several farming advantages and the increasing market demands (Briggs et al., 2004).
+It is thus indispensable to drive the shrimp aquaculture towards more environmentally sustainable practices.
+Penaeid shrimp have been researched and farmed since the early 1970s with an initial focus on P. monodon switching to P. vannamei and P. stylirostris due to several farming advantages and the increasing market demands (Briggs et al., 2004).
+Data from the literature research can be seen in Table 5